-Professor McAdams is the Bernard D. Meltzer Professor of Law.
-He writes on criminal law and procedure, social norms, the expressive function of law, inequality, and law and literature.
-He is the author of The Expressive Powers of Law (Harvard University Press 2015) and co-editor of Fairness in Law and Economics (Edward Elgar 2013).
+Richard H. McAdams is the Bernard D. Meltzer Professor of Law.
+He writes on criminal law and procedure, the expressive function of law, statutory interpretation, and law and literature.
+Professor McAdams is the author of The Expressive Powers of Law: Theories and Limits (Harvard University Press 2015), and co-editor of Fatal Fictions: Crime and Investigation in Law and Literature (Oxford U. Press 2016) and Fairness in Law and Economics (Edward Elgar 2013).
 He has served as a member of the National Science Foundation Advisory Panel for Law & Social Sciences, the editorial board of the Annual Review of Law and Social Science, and the Board of Directors of the American Law and Economics Association.

-Before joining the Law School in 2007, McAdams taught on the law faculties at the University of Illinois, Boston University, and IIT Chicago-Kent.
-He was a visiting professor at the University of Virginia School of Law and Yale Law School and a visiting fellow at Australian National University.
-McAdams received his BA from the University of North Carolina and his JD from the University of Virginia.
-After graduation, he clerked for Chief Judge Harrison L. Winter of the US Court of Appeals for the Fourth Circuit and spent three years as an associate with Morgan, Lewis & Bockius in Philadelphia.
-McAdams teaches primarily in the areas of criminal law and procedure.
+Before joining the Law School in 2007, Professor McAdams taught on the law faculties at the University of Illinois, Boston University, and IIT Chicago-Kent.
+He was a visiting professor at the University of Virginia School of Law and Yale Law School, and a visiting fellow at the Australian National University Research School of Social Sciences.
+Professor McAdams teaches primarily in the area of criminal law and has recently taught Criminal Law, Criminal Procedure, Elements of the Law, and Law & Literature.

 More Information